pratapladhani/mcs-labs/labs/autonomous-cua/README.md

 ### Step-by-step instructions

-#### Creating the Agent and Solution Setup
+#### Creating the agent and trigger setup

-1. Navigate to the Copilot Studio home page at https://copilotstudio.preview.microsoft.com/environments/3120a1d0-b55f-e665-b9d2-257e145e150e/
+1. Navigate to the Copilot Studio home page of the CUA-enabled environment at https://copilotstudio.preview.microsoft.com/environments/2e332bdb-b874-eb3d-b528-4e294d73671e/

 2. Select **Create > +New Agent**

 3. Select **Skip to configure** to bypass the initial setup wizard

-4. Name your agent `Your_UserName Portfolio Lookup Agent`
+4. Name your agent `Portfolio Lookup Agent`

 5. Select **Create**.

 #### Enabling generative orchestration

-6. In the **Overview** tab, **Enable** the **Use generative AI to determine how best to respond to users and events.** in the **Orchestration** section
+6. In the **Overview** tab, **Enable** the **Use generative AI to determine how best to respond to users and events.**

-#### Configuring Email Triggers
+#### Configuring email triggers

 7. Scroll down to the triggers section and click **+Add trigger**

 8. Search and select `When a new email arrives (V3) (Office 365 Outlook)`

 9. Select **Next**

-10. Rename the trigger to `Your_UserName - When a portfolio lookup email arrives`
+10. Rename the trigger to `When a portfolio lookup email arrives`

 11. Select **Next**

 12. In the **Subject Filter (Optional)** field, enter `Portfolio` to filter emails that contain the word "Portfolio" in the subject line.

 13. Finally **Create trigger**

 ---